Forums and Workshops

 Invite Us to Provide a Forum or Workshop!

-JRLC staff and board members lead literally hundreds of forums and workshops each year.
-Below are some sample titles and descriptions, but please know that we will work with you to tailor content, especially if you are conducting a thematic or issue-oriented series of events.
+We would love to help you learn more!
+JRLC staff and board members lead numerous forums, workshops, and trainings each year.
+Below are some descriptions, but please know that we will always work with you to tailor content, especially if you are conducting a thematic or issue-oriented series of events.

 Faithful Advocacy for Children

-This forum is designed to clarify why we must care for the children in our local and global communities and offer ideas about how to start.
-This session also defines advocacy and why it is important to get involved at the systemic level.
+Presented through iCAN, this workshop is designed to clarify why we must care for the children in our local and global communities.
+This session also defines advocacy, why it is important to get involved at the systemic level, and offers ideas on how to start making a difference on behalf of kids.

 Organizing Your Friends, Community and Congregation